-Share Power: Treat me with respect and give me a say.
-Ask young people what rules and norms your class or group should follow as you work together remotely.
-Give them voice and choice in shaping your new ways of working and being together. l Let young people design and/or lead some of the virtual activities and lessons you assign to the class or group.
-Invite young people to tell you how they think you can support them during their time away from your school or program.
-After you have been working together via technology for a while, ask young people for their feedback on how it is going and make adjustments to incorporate their feedback into your subsequent work with them. ☐ When you can, offer choices rather than mandating a single option.
-Expand Possibilities: Connect me with people and places that broaden my world. ☐ Send young people something to watch or read that will be new to them and that you normally wouldn't have time to focus on in your regular class or group. wouldn't have time to focus on in your regular class or group.
-Tell young people about a crisis or difficult experience you went through when you were young t wouldn't have time to focus on in your regular class or group.
-Tell young people about a crisis or difficult experience you went through when you were young and share how that crisis or experience shaped who you are today.
-Ask young people to use the Web and social media to explore how young people very differen t).
+Share Power: Ireat me v with respect and give me a say. what rules and norms your class or group should follow as you work.
+Give them voice and choice in shaping your new ways of working and being Let young people the class or group design and/or lead some of the virtual activities and lessons you assign to ☐ Invite young peop from your school of le to tell you how they think you can support them during their time away or program. en working together via technology for a while, ask young people for their it is going and make adjustments to incorporate their feedback into your with them. ☐ When you can, of fer choices rather than mandating a single option.
+E I D II III O. Expand Possibilities: Co nnect me with people and places that broaden my world. ☐ Send young peop le something to watch or read that will be new to them and that you normally e to focus on in your regular class or group. ☐ Send young peop wouldn't have tim☐ Tell young people le something to watch or read that will be new to them and that you normally ☐ Send young peop wouldn't have tim☐ Tell young people and share how the☐ Ask young people le something to watch or read that will be new to them and that you normally e to focus on in your regular class or group. about a crisis or difficult experience you went through when you were young ☐ Send young peop wouldn't have tim ☐ Tell young people and share how the ☐ Ask young people from them around ☐ Create opportunit e to use the Web and social media to explore how young people very different